svermeulen/nvim-lusc/README.md

 `Waiting for all Lusc jobs to cancel...
 Press enter to quit immediately`

-So in these cases, you can either press enter to stop waiting for your async tasks, or just wait and it should close automatically when it completes.
+So in these cases, where some jobs are blocking via shielded flag, you can either press enter to stop waiting for your async tasks, or just wait, and neovim should close automatically when it completes.

 You might also want to have explicit control over when lusc tasks are stopped/cancelled.
-If so, we recommend setting `wait_for_cancel_on_quit` flag to false then explicitly calling `lusc.stop` yourself.
+If so, you can disable the above behvaiour by setting `wait_for_cancel_on_quit` flag to false then explicitly calling `lusc.stop` yourself.